robotrs/rust-wpilib/CONTRIBUTING.md

 # Contribution Guidelines
 Thank for your interest in this project!
 If you want to contribute, there are a few things you need to know.

+## Project goals
+This repository is reserved strictly for the hardware side of WPILib.
+That said, while we do expect to have feature parity, that does not mean that this repository will contain an exact equivalent to everything in WPILib.
+The APIs will be mostly rewritten to fit better with Rust, and in general the library will be more lean.
+On another note, controls code, IPC libraries, and the like should not be in this repository.
+If the Rust for Robotics organization doesn't have a repository covering a feature you want, contact one of the core contributors and we will discuss the possibility of creating a new repository (or putting it into an existing one).

+Also note that this repository is in a pre-alpha state.
+As such, breaking changes will be common and expected until we are at a version v1.0.0.

 ## What to contribute
  - Bug reports: If you find a bug in this library, please report it to the GitHub issue tracker!
 Chances are, if you hit a bug, someone else might - and if we know about the bug, we'll be able to fix it.